As tree canopies fill in, many lawns thin out. By May or June, many people go in search of a ground-covering solution for shade.

 The second drawback is its light color.
 Some newer varieties such as Poa supina 'Supranova' may overcome this.

 The third is that it does not like hot, dry weather.
 It may go dormant for a time in summer, not unlike other cool season grasses.
 (On the flip side, it is reportedly one of the first grasses to green up in spring.)

-One commercial mix to consider is Poa Supina Shade Grass Blend from OutsidePride.com, a mixture of supina and rough bluegrasses.
+- One commercial mix to consider: Poa Supina Shade Grass Blend from OutsidePride.com, a mixture of supina and rough bluegrasses.
 Another online source is Seedland.com, which sells the seed as a single species and offers mix recommendations.

-The second candidate for deep shade is creeping red fescue (Festuca rubra ), one of the "fine fescue" group of grass species.
+- The second candidate for deep shade: Creeping red fescue (Festuca rubra), one of the "fine fescue" group of grass species.
 It's been used for many years in a wide variety of grass mixes.
 According to a USDA fact sheet on red fescue, there are 200 named varieties.
 Though fescues are usually classified as bunching grasses, creeping red also spreads by rhizomes.
 This spreading characteristic helps “knit” a carpet of grass and overcomes the bunching appearance of other fescues.

 Shade Grass for Warmer Areas